-Year ended 30 June 2013 Cents Period ended 30 June 2012 Cents a) Basic earnings per share Loss attributable to ordinary equity holders of the Company (7.1) n/a b) Diluted earnings per share Loss attributable to ordinary equity holders of the Company (7.1) n/a c) Loss used in calculation of basic and diluted loss per share \$ \$ Loss after tax from continuing operations (5,806,907) n/a d) Weighted average number of shares used as the denominator No. No. hted average number of shares used as the denominator in calculating and dilutive loss per share 81,454,521 n/a
+Note 5 Earnings per Share Year ended 30 June 2013 Period ended 30 June 2012 a) Basic earnings per share Loss attributable to ordinary equity holders of the Company Cents (7.1) Cents n/a b) Diluted earnings per share Loss attributable to ordinary equity holders of the Company (7.1) n/a c) Loss used in calculation of basic and diluted loss per share \$ \$ Loss after tax from continuing operations (5,806,907) n/a d) Weighted average number of shares used as the denominator Weighted average number of shares used as the denominator in calculating basic and dilutive loss per No. No. share 81,454,521 n/a